 The requirement on MG behaviour should normally drive the requirement(s) for the H.248 interface (but not vice versa).
 The resultant MG behaviour would be from the definition of an overall network solution.

-The network element behaviour is firstly at the top level of a composed “MGC/MG” gateway entity, - according the overall traffic model of H.248.81.
+The network element behaviour is firstly at the top level of a composed “MGC/MG” gateway entity, - according the overall traffic model of [ITU-T H.248.81].
 There’s hence a mapping of “service requirements/capabilities” on the “composed MGC/MG” and then “functional distribution on decomposed gateway model”.

 [End Proposed Correction]